mymine/magiskhide/README.md

 ## MagiskHide

-Portable ptrace-based MagiskHide (from MagiskDelta) for Official Magisk v24.0+ as MagiskHide has been removed.
-In additional, this module does not need to rely on Riru or Zygisk.
+MagiskHide for Official Magisk v24.0+ as MagiskHide has been removed.

-### How to use this

-This module is **ONLY** for Official Magisk v24.0+ and does not need Zygisk to be enabled.
-Which mean you can hide Magisk root without enabling Zygisk.

-This module reads DenyList as hidelist, but **DOES NOT** need to enable Zygisk and Enforced DenyList.
-You can use this module when Zygisk is enabled also but it is meanless.

-NOTE: Isolated process and app zygote is not handle-able on Android 10 and lower.
-So Android 11+ is recommended!

-There are two way to modify denylist configuration without enabling Zygisk.

 #### Configure Magisk apps